landrok/laravel-mailpro-driver/README.md

 ## Usage

-There is nothing much to do.
+There is nothing more to do.
 Now, all classes that extends a `Mailable` (`Illuminate\Mail\Mailable`) will use this driver.